 The Shaker Heights Public Library welcomes children to use its facilities and services.
 However, the responsibility for the care, safety and behavior of children using the library rests with the parent/guardian or caregiver.
-A caregiver must be at least 12 years of age.
-Library staff cannot supervise unattended youth.
-Children under ten, especially, should be closely supervised by a parent or responsible caregiver.
-On a case by case basis, if library staff determines that a child is unattended, vulnerable or disruptive, the staff will try to locate the adult responsible for the child within the library.
-Library personnel have the option of calling the police to pick up the child if the parent or guardian is not located within fifteen minutes of the staff’s awareness that the child is unattended.
+A caregiver must be at least 12 years of age and able to attend to the child’s health, safety, and behavior.
+Children under ten, especially, should be closely supervised by a parent or responsible caregiver who is within sight of the child.

 Teachers, daycare providers, or other youth leaders may not leave groups of unattended students in the library, regardless of the age of the students.

 The library provides staff to help children and their caregivers to use the library and its resources.
 Library staff cannot monitor, supervise, or entertain individual children or groups of children.
 Library staff is not responsible for determining whether an apparent caregiver is a legally authorized caregiver, custodian, or custodial parent of a child.